Faurskov1971/omhu/README.md

 I also install reacts testing-library
 - npm install --save-dev @testing-library/react

 And took a course on Pluralsight about testing invironment.
 It all looks very interesting and the logik is easy to understand.

 I will look forward to become a test-wizard on the road :-)

-# * How the user experience (UX) could be improved
+# How the user experience (UX) could be improved
-# * Experience working with UI libraries (we use Material UI a lot)
+# Experience working with UI libraries (we use Material UI a lot)

 - I have addet a favicon
 - I have changed the title
 - I have moved the description

 - I have improved the user experience using Material UI
-- The app is now responsible (mobile friendly)
+- The app is responsible (mobile friendly) because of the use of Material UI

 ## Project